AceAdedeji10/Renewable-Energy-Project/README.md

-Certainly!
-Below is the **README.md** documentation for the **Python project** focusing on renewable energy analysis, which you can use for your GitHub repository.
-This will provide clear instructions on how to run the Python code, the project's purpose, and the methodology.

-# Renewable Energy Analysis - Python Project

 ## Project Overview

 This project performs an **in-depth analysis** of renewable energy projects, with a focus on understanding **energy production**, **job creation**, and **greenhouse gas (GHG) emission reductions**.
 The goal is to explore the relationship between renewable energy variables (such as installed capacity, energy production, storage efficiency, and financial incentives) and their impacts on the environment and economy.